-DCFC is planned for commercial and public applications and is intended to perform in a manner similar to a commercial gasoline service station, in that recharge is rapid.
+DCFC, in the remainder of this document, is used for commercial and public applications and is intended to function much like a commercial gasoline service station, in that recharge is rapid.
 Typically, DCFC would provide a 50% recharge in 10 to 15 minutes.
 DCFC typically uses an off-board charger to provide the AC to DC conversion.
 The vehicle's on-board battery management system controls the off-board charger to deliver DC directly to the battery.